open223/models.open223.info/examples/bdg1-1.md

 ## Source

-The model was created using TopBraid EDG, from [TopQuadrant](https://www.topquadrant.com/).
+The model was created using [TopQuadrant](https://www.topquadrant.com/) TopBraid EDG.

 ## Downloads